danielpmorton/pyastrobee/docs/loading_iss_meshes.md

 For each module,
 - For the first OBJ file, load it as a visual shape.
 Pybullet will see the associated MTL file in the same directory and apply the texture.
 For the collision body, load the full VHACD result for the entire module.
-- For each other OBJ file, load the visual shape as before, but set the collision body to a "dummy" object outside the bounds of the ISS workspace
+- For each other OBJ file, load the visual shape as before, but set the collision body to `-1`, so that it doesn't load any collision info

 The ISS should be fully loaded at this point! 😃